thosgood/this-weeks-finds/markdown/201-250/week204.md

 answer might require changing the question.
 But that's always how it goes for really interesting puzzles.
-I should also warn you that the statements above are deliberately a bit naive-sounding: as the example of γ ray bursters shows, we actually do know a lot about all these questions - we're just not sure about the answers!
+I should also warn you that the statements above are deliberately a bit naive-sounding: as the example of \gamma ray bursters shows, we actually do know a lot about all these questions - we're just not sure about the answers!
 So, see the webpage itself for a bit more information on these questions, and the links for even more...